UserGGiorgi/game-store-v2-with-branches/README.md

 ## Branching

-The task consists of four steps.
-The description of the each step of the task are in the corresponding `md`-file in the corresponding branch.
+The task consists of four epics.
+The description of the each epic of the task are in the `epic-##.md`-file in the corresponding branch.

 | Step | Step Description | Feature Branch Name |
 | ------ | ------ | ------ |